saiyam1814/DevOpsRoadmap2022/Sadab-Halim/10-02-22/AWS_Cloud.md

 **Imperative**
 - You say what you want, and the rest is filled in. **_Implicit_**
-- Less verbosem you could end up with misconfiguration
+- Less verbose you could end up with misconfiguration
+- ```
 - Does more than Declarative
 - Uses programming languages eg. Python Rubym JavaScript